Top 5 Hardest IGCSEs To Study In 2026

 Which IGCSE Exam Board Is The Hardest?

-The main exam boards for IGCSE are Cambridge International Examinations (CIE), Edexcel, and Oxford International AQA Examinations.
+The main exam boards for IGCSE are Cambridge International Examinations (CIE) (opens in a new tab), Edexcel (opens in a new tab), and Oxford International AQA Examinations (opens in a new tab).
 While no exam board is officially harder or easier, some IGCSE subjects may feel more challenging.
 This depends on the exam structure, question style and assessment methods used by each board.

 Will Choosing Harder IGCSEs Impact My Further Study?